wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 How can I forward my logs to another solution or SOC?
 -----------------------------------------------------

-You can download your data from archived data.
+You can download your data from archive data.
 Then, you can push it to other solutions or Security Operations Center (SOC).

 Is my environment shared with other customers?
 ----------------------------------------------